MUSIC and COVID-19

 - The outside door to the classroom will remain open during class, regardless of weather conditions to aid ventilation.

-- Condensation Collection Pads (puppy pads/meat tray pads) provided for all brass instruments.
+- Condensation Collection Pads (puppy pads/meat tray pads) provided for all brass instruments or they can go outside and empty their valve onto the grass.
 Students are responsible for disposal of their pad at the end of rehearsal.

 - Instrument Masks and Bags – in SD71 this is optional however, they will be provided at no cost, use is strongly encouraged.